-An arrhythmia can be a standalone condition, or it can be a sign or symptoms of another health condition.
-Sometimes irregular heartbeat can happen without causing great concern, but other times it can be a very serious medical problem.
+An arrhythmia can be a standalone condition, or it can be a symptom or sign of another health condition.
+Sometimes irregular heartbeat happens without causing any concern, but sometimes it can be a severe medical problem.

 An arrhythmia can increase the risk of suffering from stroke or heart disease.
 When you’re applying for burial insurance, all of the companies will want to know what type of arrhythmia you have and how it has been treated.

-The most common type of arrhythmia is premature atrial contractions (PAC) which are mostly benign and generally not a significant concern to life insurance companies.
+The most common type of arrhythmia is premature atrial contractions (PAC) which are mostly benign and generally not a significant concern to burial insurance carriers.
 In most cases, you can expect a level death benefit when applying for burial insurance with premature atrial contractions (PAC).

 Atrial fibrillation or Afib is an irregular heartbeat that can also lead to stroke, heart failure, blood clots, and other heart-related complications.

-AFib is not a fatal condition on its own, but it can be an issue for life insurance companies because this condition increases the risk of stroke or more serious heart issues.
+AFib is not a fatal condition on its own, but it may be an issue for life insurance companies because this condition increases the risk of stroke or more serious heart issues.